NeerajaDjea/employeeManager/README.md

 1. Download or clone this repository into your local computer.
-2. In your MySQL client, run the ./db/employee.sql file to initialize the `Employee_Database` database (Optional  Run`./db/seeds.sql` for sample data.).
-3.Install required npm packages using the package.json.
+2. In your MySQL client, run the ./db/employee.sql file to initialize the `Employee_Database` database (Optional  Run`./db/seeds.sql` for sample data.).Install required npm packages using the package.json.
 4. Edit the `connection.js` file with your own credentials so the app can connect to your MySQL server.

 ## Usage